 s SN, Teh, s SCoRO, TR, PR, DMtns (Panamint Range, Little San Bernardino Mtns), w edge DSon (rare)

 MAP CONTROLS 1.
-You can change the display of the base map and layers by clicking on the layer control box in the upper right-hand corner.
+You can change the display of the base map layer control box in the upper right-hand corner.

-2. California county polygons can be turned off and on in the layer control box.
+2. County and Jepson Region polygons can be turned off and on using the check boxes.

-(Note: any qualifiers in the taxon distribution description, such as 'northern', 'southern', 'adjacent' etc., are not reflected in the map above, and in some cases indication of a taxon in a subdivision is based on a single collection or author-verified occurence).
+(Note: any qualifiers in the taxon distribution description, such as 'northern', 'southern', 'adjacent' etc., are not reflected in the map above, and in some cases indication of a taxon in a subdivision is based on a single collection or author-verified occurrence).

 MAP LEGEND View all CCH records All markers link to CCH specimen records.
 The original determination is shown in the popup window.